tjcccc/tjcccc/README.md

 Most of my public work sits somewhere between tools, interfaces, automation, and experiments.
 I care about clarity, portability, and leaving things easier to return to later.

 ![seesaw game's GitHub stats](https://tjcccc-profile-stats.vercel.app/profile-stats.svg)

-The profile stats card is served by a Vercel deployment at `https://tjcccc-profile-stats.vercel.app/profile-stats.svg`.

-This repo also includes a Vercel-ready stats service that serves the same card at `/profile-stats.svg`.
-After deploying it, replace the image URL above with your Vercel deployment URL if you want the card to update without repo commits.